Rose Decided to Rise

 Bloom didn’t listen.
 Bloom never listened.
 The writer believed the vintage typewriter was the source of writing magic that could help bring to life all kinds of concerns, digging up old, rotten, buried stuff that Rose needed to dig up and deal with before she’d be able to lose the weight, for good.
 Bloom truly believed she had the magic her host needed to unearth memories that would reunite her with the part of her that was missing.
 Rose didn’t believe in talismans, but Bloom believed in them wholeheartedly.
 And so she typed:

 Little Rose tipped quietly into her parents’ bedroom for the hundredth time, and for the hundredth time she found her mother looking at and touching the papers.
 There were two of them.
 Two papers that Viola Brown kept inside a round, light purple tin container.
 On the lid was two beautiful white doves flying above a pretty purple flower.
 Rose’s mama opened it nearly every night, right before going to bed.
 Viola always had a very sad look on her face when she looked at the papers.
 She had tears in her eyes, and she wiped them away to keep them from falling onto the papers.
 Viola never talked about the papers.
 Little Rose asked her mama about them one time.
-Viola didn't say anything, but she cried for two solid hours.
+Viola didn't say anything.
+After looking at Rose, she just cried for two solid hours.
 Little Rose never asked her mother about the papers again.

 Once she learned how to read, little Rose sneaked into her parents’ bedroom for the thousandth time and looked at the papers.
 Written on one of them, at the top, was “Birth Certificate.”
 The other one, at the top, said “Death Certificate.”
 Both papers had the same name on them: Violet Ann Brown.
 Little Rose was seven when she learned that Violet Ann Brown was her sister.
 Her twin sister, who—forever, would be only two years old.